 8. Dassault Falcon 7X and 8X (594mph)

 The Dassault Falcon 7X and the newer 8X can fly at Mach 0.90, bringing them close to the 600mph mark.
-The 8X’s 43-foot-long cabin can accommodate up to 14 passengers and fly without stopping for more than 7,400 miles.
-This impressively spacious plane is also agile enough to make the steep descents into and fast climbs out of some airports that are off-limits to other large jets.
-And the 8X is around 35% more fuel efficient than its competitors, thanks to wing design improvements and upgraded Pratt & Whitney Canada PW300 engines.
+The 8X’s 43-foot-long cabin can accommodate up to 14 passengers and fly non-stop for over 7,400 miles.
+These spacious planes are agile enough to make the steep descents into and fast climbs out of many airports that are off-limits to other large jets; while the 8X is around 35% more fuel-efficient than its competitors, thanks to wing design improvements and upgraded Pratt & Whitney Canada PW300 engines.
 Dassault recently secured a trademark for a 10X, which industry experts suspect might be a supersonic business jet in the making.

 7. Gulfstream G650 and G650ER (594mph and 610mph)

-The ultra long-range G650 and even longer-range variant, the G650ER, can reach maximum speeds of Mach 0.925 with a non-stop range of 8,055 and 8,631 miles respectively.
-In practical terms, this means that a west-flying G650 can circumnavigate the globe in just 41 hours and seven minutes.
-In fact, these fast private planes have already set 22 city-pair speed records.
-They offer seating for 18 passengers and the 47-foot-long cabin can sleep as many as 10.
+The ultra-long-range G650 and its even longer-range variant, the G650ER, can reach maximum speeds of Mach 0.925 with a non-stop range of 8,055 and 8,631 miles respectively.
+In practical terms, this means a west-flying G650 can circumnavigate the globe in just over 41 hours.
+In fact, these fast private jets have already set 22 city-pair speed records.
+They offer seating for 18 passengers and the 47-foot-long cabin can sleep up to 10 passengers.

 6. Gulfstream G500 and G600 (610mph)